digitalsonic/spring-boot-in-action/Chapters/06WallsCh06.md

 }
 ```

 Find all reader books
+查找读者的全部图书

 Save a book
+保存一本书

 The most obvious difference between this version of ReadingListController and the one from chapter 3 is that it’s written in Groovy and lacks much of the code noise from Java.
 But the most significant difference is that it doesn’t work with an injected ReadingListRepository anymore.
 Instead, it works directly with the Book type for persistence.